retraceur/retraceur.github.io/src/content/docs/administration/manage-post-formats.md

 ## Post Formats detailed list

 - `standard`: **it's the default Post Format**.
 Themes are usually displaying the post title, its content and some other attributes such as its author, its publication date, etc...
-- `aside`: themes should display the raw text.
+- `aside`: themes should only display the raw text.
-- `audio`: themes should display a player to let visitors listen to the audio content.
+- `audio`: themes should only display a player to let visitors listen to the audio content.
-- `chat`: themes should display a conversation transcript.
+- `chat`: themes should only display a conversation transcript.
-- `code`: themes should display code with syntax highlighting & line numbers.
+- `code`: themes should only display code with syntax highlighting & line numbers.
-- `gallery`: themes should display an organized list of image files.
+- `gallery`: themes should only display an organized list of image files.
-- `image`: themes should display a single photo, painting.
+- `image`: themes should only display a single photo, painting.
-- `link`: themes should display a link to another site.
+- `link`: themes should only display a link to another site.
-- `quote`: themes should display the quotation & its author.
+- `quote`: themes should only display the quotation & its author.
-- `status`: themes should display a status update a bit like the short messages you post on social media.
+- `status`: themes should only display a status update a bit like the short messages you post on social media.
-- `video`: themes should display a player to let visitors watch video content.
+- `video`: themes should only display a player to let visitors watch video content.

 ## Post Formats Administration screen